F0cket/freeaidata.tech/README.md

 MySQL does **NOT** come pre-configured

 # License
-FreeAIData is open source and file under Creative Commons 0 You are free to use, edit, or modify all assets for creative and commercial purposes with or without crediting us.
+FreeAIData is open source and filed under Creative Commons 0 You are free to use, edit, or modify all assets for creative and commercial purposes with or without crediting us.